gc-proto/gc-proto.github.io/accessibility/documentation-03.md

         <figcaption>
           <details class="small">
             <summary>Detailed description</summary>
-           <p class="mrgn-tp-lg">Screenshot of the Government of Canada's website titled 'Accessibility plan at Institution name' with a link to a Sample Accessibility Plan Template.
-Under it there is a link titled 'List of accessibility plans from other institutions'.</p>
+            <p class="mrgn-tp-lg">Screenshot of the Government of Canada's website titled "Accessibility plan at Institution name" with a link to a Sample Accessibility Plan Template.
+Under it there is a link titled "List of accessibility plans from other institutions".</p>
           </details>
         </figcaption>
       </figure>